List of The Archers characters: The Archer family

-Tom was decided to throw in his lot with Brian Aldridge, husband of his aunt Jennifer, becoming a junior partner in the business.
+Tom decided to throw in his lot with Brian Aldridge, husband of his aunt Jennifer, becoming a junior partner in the business.
 In the process, the sausage business lost its organic status, which created further tension between the families.
 In February 2006 he started dating Brenda Tucker, having provided support to her when her mother died suddenly two months earlier.
 Later the same year, Tom expanded his business and set up a new independent business, Gourmet Grills, essentially a burger van albeit specialising in high-quality meat products.
-When Helen ran over Mike Tucker, Tom took the blame and unaware that it had been Helen driving, Mike turned against him, opposing his relationship with Brenda.
+When Helen ran over Mike Tucker, Tom took the blame and, unaware that it had been Helen driving, Mike turned against him, opposing his relationship with Brenda.
 Mike subsequently discovered the truth, Helen paid for the driving course that Tom was sentenced to attend, and Tom and Brenda moved into one of the holiday cottages at Home Farm.
 After Will Grundy bought No. 1 The Green, Tom and Brenda rented the house from Will.
-After a brief split from Brenda, they got back together and got engaged on 29 May 2009.
+After a brief split from Brenda, they got back together and became engaged on 29 May 2009.
 In April 2013 Brenda decided to end the engagement and the couple separated.
 Tom later got back together with Kirsty, with whom he got engaged at Christmas 2013, the ring being in the last Christmas cracker, but after a crisis of confidence, Tom broke up with Kirsty in the vestry moments before their planned wedding.
 Subsequently, Tom sold his business and moved to Canada.
 He returned to Ambridge as soon as he heard about his father's accident.

 After his sister Helen's trial and acquittal, Tom and Kirsty got back together for one evening and she later discovered that she was pregnant.
-While preparing for the birth of the child Tom applied for, and gained a Nuffield Scholarship, which he hoped would enable him to set up an organic baby food business.
-Sadly, Kirsty miscarried and Tom lost all enthusiasm for baby food, returning from his travels instead with a passion for fermented food, something not widely shared in the family or the village.
+While preparing for the birth of the child Tom gained a Nuffield Scholarship, which he hoped would enable him to set up an organic baby -food business.
+Kirsty miscarried and Tom lost all enthusiasm for baby food, returning from his travels instead with a passion for fermented food, something not widely shared in the family nor the village.
 While on the Nuffield Scheme, Tom fell for a previous Nuffield Scholar and then mentor, Natasha.
 After a long period of pining, Tom discovered that she was similarly attracted and they married after a whirlwind romance.
 They lived for a while in the flat above the village shop before moving back in with Tony and Pat.
 After learning that Natasha was expecting twins, they moved into April Cottage.
 Twin daughters Nova and Seren were born in July 2022.